Please contact our office at (440) 953-1899 or request an appointment online.

 keyboard_arrow_rightWhat bills should I expect to receive if I have a procedure at the CDH Endoscopy Center?

-If you have a biopsy today, you will also receive a bill for pathology services.
-Please contact the number on that bill with any billing questions regarding lab charges.
+If you have a biopsy done today, you will also receive a bill for pathology services.
+Please call the number on that bill should you have any questions regarding the pathology charges.

 keyboard_arrow_rightI am out of my medications, how do I get a refill?

 In order to refill your prescriptions, please contact your pharmacy and have them send a refill request through E-prescribe (requests by computer) and we will refill it within 72 hours.
 Please allow adequate time for this process.

 keyboard_arrow_rightMy doctor referred me to your office.
 What do I do now?

 If you are having digestive problems, you can either request an appointment through this website or call the main office at 440.953.1899.

 If your primary care physician referred you for a screening colonoscopy, then you can call 440.953.8568 and someone can help you through the process of scheduling a procedure without an office visit.